dart-lang/language/working/0041 - static extension methods/feature-specification-using-type-patterns.md

 contravariant position in `P`.

-*The corresponding primitive type pattern is well-defined because it is an error to introduce the same type variable twice in `P`.*
+*The corresponding primitive type pattern is well-defined because it is an error to introduce the same type variable twice in `P`.
+Also, a primitive pattern cannot occur as the bound of a type variable in a generic function type.*

-During the static analysis of a member declaration in _E_, the identifier `this` is bound to the type which is obtained by erasing `P` to a type, that is, replacing `var Xj extends Bj` and `var Xj` by `Xj`.
+During the static analysis of the body of a member declaration in _E_, the identifier `this` is considered to have the static type which is obtained by _erasing_ `P` to a type, that is, replacing `var Xj` and `var Xj extends Bj` by `Xj`.

+*Consider the mechanism which implies that `id` means `this.id` in the case where there is no declaration named `id` in scope; that mechanism applies in the body instance methods, and it applies in the body of extension methods as well.
+This means that member accesses on `this` can be made implicitly, again just like instance methods.*

 Consider the situation where an expression `e` is used in a member access `e0` (*that is, `e0` is an instance